Black Myth: Wukong: Plot

 The Destined One, one of the monkeys, traverses Black Wind Mountain and is assisted by the local Keeper through this place.
 He defeats the Black Bear Guai, who surrenders, and takes the Craving Eyes relic that the bear has enshrined atop a pagoda.
 The Destined One then travels to the barren Yellow Wind Ridge.
 He defeats the Yellow Wind Sage, who uses Bodhisattva Lingji's severed head to contain the Fuming Ears relic.
-A mysterious Headless Monk, revealed to be Lingji, restores his head and hands over the relic to the monkey.
+A Headless Monk, revealed to be Lingji, restores his head and hands over the relic to the monkey.
 The Destined One continues to The New West, a cold mountainous region.
 Yellowbrow, appearing in the guise of Maitreya, has the Hubris Nose relic submerged in a frozen lake.
 He sends Kang-Jin Star after the monkey.
 During a fight, she crashes into the Gold Cymbals imprisoning Zhu Bajie, an old friend of Sun Wukong.
 Bajie escapes and joins the quest to gather the relics.
 The Destined One defeats Yellowbrow, who flees and falls into the lake.
 Maitreya fishes the relic out of the lake for the monkey.
-The Destined One and Zhu Bajie arrive at The Webbed Ridge, where the monkey is aided by the Fourth Sister of the spider guai family.
+The Destined One and Zhu Bajie arrive at The Webbed Ridge.
+The Fourth Sister of a spider guai family aids the monkey.
 The Second Sister captures Bajie and brings him to the matriarch, the Violet Spider, but the monkey rescues him.
-The Violet Spider flees to the Hundred-Eyed Daoist Master, who absorbs the Envious Tongue relic he previously gave her and thereby mortally injures her.
-The spider sisters retaliate against the master, while the Destined One arrives and joins the sisters in battle, ultimately defeating him.
+The Violet Spider flees to the Hundred-Eyed Daoist Master, but he absorbs the Envious Tongue relic that he previously gave her and thereby mortally injures her.
+The spider sisters retaliate against the master.
+The Destined One joins the sisters in the battle, which results in the master's defeat.
 Bajie and the Violet Spider, who were once lovers, share a final glance, but Bajie sorrowfully turns away and walks toward the reappeared relic.
 The Destined One and Zhu Bajie fight their way to the Flaming Mountains.
 The monkey rescues someone who alleges to be Pingping, the daughter of the Bull King and Princess Fair Fox.
 The Bull King sees through the ruse and recognizes his son Red Boy beneath the disguise.
 He gives the Grieved Body relic to the monkey, but Red Boy intercepts and consumes it.
-The Destined One and Bajie defeat him.
-Rakshasi, the mother of Red Boy, pleads for mercy and offers her Plantain Fan.
-However, Red Boy refuses to submit and kills himself, which leads to the reemergence of the relic.
+The Destined One and Bajie defeat Red Boy.
+Rakshasi, his mother, pleads for mercy and offers her Plantain Fan.
+However, Red Boy refuses to submit and kills himself, which leads to the relic's reemergence.

 In the game, the battle between Erlang Shen and the Destined One happens near a building based on the Wulong Temple in Langzhong.